TheTechZone/reproducible-tests/README.md

 ./00_download_bundletool.py
 ```

-- check dependencies (git, adb, docker and python should be already available on your system):
+- check dependencies (git, adb, docker, gcc, make and python should be already available on your system):

 ```shell
 ./01_check_dependencies.py